Ever tried to make sense of a mountain of test scores and wondered if there’s a quick way to see the whole picture?

 Q: Is the five‑number summary dependable against extreme outliers?

 A: Yes, because it only looks at the extremes (min and max) and the middle 50 % (Q1–Q3).
-An outlier won’t shift the median or quartiles, unlike the mean Most people skip this — try not to..
+An outlier won’t shift the median or quartiles, unlike the mean Simple, but easy to overlook..

 Wrapping It Up